-Alternative 3 would expand expeditionary and carrier capabilities by adding three additional aircraft to each of the three existing expeditionary squadrons, adding two additional aircraft to each of the nine existing carrier squadrons, and augmenting the FRS with nine additional aircraft (a net increase of 36 aircraft).
-Alternative 3 would add an estimated 377 Navy personnel and 894 dependents to the region.
+Alternative 3 would expand expeditionary and carrier capabilities by adding three additional aircraft and additional squadron personnel to each of the three existing expeditionary squadrons, adding two additional aircraft and additional squadron personnel to each of the nine existing carrier squadrons, and augmenting the FRS with nine additional aircraft and additional squadron personnel (a net increase of 36 aircraft).
+Alternative 3 would add an estimated 341 Navy personnel and 467 dependents to the region.